How To Build Your Own 4K Video Editing PC

 So, which video editing software to use?

-There are a host of software available for video editing.
+There is a host of software available for video editing.
 But, not all of them will support 4K video editing.
 Here is a list of top 4K editing software.

 Note: This list does not indicate a ranking or order of preference.